Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/yubico-otp.md

 1. The KSM uses the AES key to decrypt the OTP.

 1. The KSM calculates a checksum over all bytes of the OTP, including the original checksum field.
 If decryption was successful, this will give a fixed residual of 0xf0b8.
+If a different residual is computed, the OTP is rejected.

 1. The KSM checks that the private ID of the OTP matches the private ID in the KSM.
 If they do not match, the OTP is rejected.